Joint Pain During Menopause: Understanding Causes, Hormones, and Practical Relief Strategies

 - Barbara Powelec

-Menopause is often associated with hot flashes, night sweats, and mood changes - but for many women, joint pain is an unexpected and frustrating addition to the list of symptoms.
+Menopause is often associated with hot flashes, night sweats, and mood changes.
+However, for many women, joint pain is an unexpected and frustrating addition to the list of symptoms.
 If you’ve noticed new or worsening aches in your knees, hands, or shoulders during midlife, you’re not alone.
-Joint pain during menopause is more common than many realise, and understanding the *why* behind it is key to finding effective relief.
+Joint pain during menopause is more common than many realise.
+Understanding the why behind it is key to finding effective relief.

 Let’s explore how menopause affects joint health, what causes this discomfort, and practical ways to support your body through these changes.